 Sacramento River Erosion Contract 2 is the second of four contracts within the ARCF 2016 program to address erosion risk along a 10-mile section of the Sacramento River East Levee.
 A Supplemental Environmental Assessment/Supplemental Environmental Impact Report (SEA/SEIR) was completed in June 2021 for Sacramento River Erosion Contract 1.
-Sacramento River Erosion Contracts 3 and 4 are pre 35% and are both anticipated to go to construction in 2024.
+Sacramento River Erosion Contract 3 is at the 35% design stage, and Contract 4 is at the 65% stage.
+Contract 4 is anticipated to go to construction in 2025 and Contract 3 in 2024.

-This Supplemental Environmental Assessment (SEA) is written with 65% designs and tiers off the 2016 FEIS/EIR and the Contract 1 SEA mentioned above.
+This Supplemental Environmental Assessment (SEA) tiers off the 2016 FEIS/EIR and the Contract 1 SEA mentioned above.
 The 2016 FEIS/EIR analyzed the basic erosion protection measures that comprise the No Action alternative of this SEA.
 The Action Alternative (Proposed Action) of this SEA consists of those elements of Contract 2 that were not fully designed when the 2016 FEIS/EIR was completed.
-The Proposed Action analyzes 65% designs for staging areas, haul/access routes, utility replacement at SUMP 63, bush layering and tiebacks and key-ins.
-Tiebacks are used to anchor the revetment to the ground and are often used to prevent flanking.
-Additional information on all five elements is described in section 2.2.
+The Proposed Action analyzes new staging areas, haul/access routes, utility replacement at SUMP 63, and design refinements for tiebacks and key-ins.
+Tiebacks are used to anchor the revetment to the ground and are used to prevent water from going around the bank protection.
+Additional information on all five elements is described in Section 2.2.

-This SEA evaluates the expected environmental effects of the Proposed Action on the following five resources: Air Quality, Water Quality, Vegetation and Wildlife, Federal Special Status Species and Fisheries.
+This SEA evaluates the expected environmental effects of the Proposed Action on the following seven resources: Air Quality, Water Quality, Vegetation and Wildlife, Federal Special Status Species, Fisheries, Cultural Resources, Socioeconomics, Population, & Environmental Justice and Transportation.
 The analysis in this document indicates that the Proposed Action would cause no adverse effects of greater magnitude or duration than those analyzed in the 2016 FEIS/EIR.
 As described in 40 Code of Federal Regulations (CFR) 1508.1(I), a Finding of No Significant Impact (FONSI) may be prepared when an action would not have a significant effect on the human environment and for which an environmental impact statement will not be prepared.
 Based on this evaluation and the CFR definition, the Proposed Action is anticipated to merit a FONSI.